kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 The `PodGroupSpec` is used to create the appropriate `PodGroup` for gang-scheduling.
 It can be used with Volcano or Coscheduling.
-User should add the scheduler name into Pod's `.spec.schedulerName` if the default scheduler is not the same as `PodGroup` plugin.

 ```golang
 type PodGroupSpec struct {